suffolklibraries/lgc/content/collections/events/creative-practice-07-11.md

     content:
       -
         type: text
-        text: 'If you are looking for a space to come and be creative or work, join us on Wednesdays at our Dove Street studio for a drop-in creative working session, anytime from 9-3 pm.'
+        text: 'These workshops bring people together with a focus on developing their creative skills.
+No previous experience is necessary, this is a supportive environment to build confidence and feel relaxed.'
   -
-        type: hardBreak
-      -
-        type: hardBreak
-      -
-        type: text
-        text: 'We are supported by Ipswich Borough Council, with their help we aim to reduce isolation and promote mental wellness in adults through creativity and community.
-Each session will include a theme/prompt to work from or just come along with your own projects.
-Marie & Emma will be on hand to provide creative support and cups of tea!'
-  -
     type: paragraph
     attrs:
       textAlign: left
+    content:
+      -
+        type: text
+        text: 'Our team are warm, friendly and experienced in teaching a wide range of creative skills, in our welcoming art studio.'
   -
     type: paragraph
     attrs: